Second D.C.-area man stricken with flesh-eating bacteria: media

 In Maryland, the number of all vibrio cases, including the strain that afflicted the two men, reached 57 last year, a 10-year high, according to the Maryland Department of Health and Mental Hygiene.

-Virginia had eight total vibrio cases last year, according to the Virginia Department of Health.
-There have been 27 cases so far this year.
+Virginia had eight vibrio vulnificus cases last year, according to the Virginia Department of Health.
+There have been 27 cases involving vibrio species overall so far this year.

 Nationwide, there are as many as 95 cases of vibrio vulnificus infections each year, 35 of which result in death, according to CDC statistics.

-(Reporting by John Clarke in Annapolis, Maryland, Editing by Curtis Skinner and Sandra Maler)
+(Reporting by John Clarke in Annapolis, Maryland, and Ian Simpson in Washington; Editing by Curtis Skinner and Sandra Maler)